 Omar Navarro, a 29-year-old Republican candidate running against Maxine Waters in California’s 43rd congressional district, has reportedly worked in social media marketing for five years before and stated that while positive messages can do well on Facebook, edgy and extreme ads perform better as “people tend to gravitate toward something that’s provocative.”

-There is even one Facebook ad campaign that urged users to like Mr. Navarro’s page with the message, “Had enough?
+Even one Facebook ad campaign urged users to like Mr. Navarro’s page with the message, “Had enough?
 Help me KICK self-serving Maxine Waters out of office!”
 The ad, which helped Mr. Navarro gain about 20,000 new followers, depicts Ms. Waters in black and white tones and Mr. Navarro in color- “She’s painted in the dark, and I’m in the light.
 She’s evil, and I represent good.”

 Post-2016 elections, some Facebook employees discussed ways to make the platform less of an echo chamber where users only see content that matches their worldviews.
 A person familiar with the internal discussions has said that one proposal called for removing a penalty that advertisements typically incur when users ‘hide’ them in their news feed.
-Doing so would have made it easier for political issues-based advertisers, such as Planned Parenthood or the National Rifle Association, to reach people who disagree with them.
+Doing so would have made it easier for political issues-based advertisers like Planned Parenthood or the National Rifle Association to reach people who disagree with them.
 The proposal was not taken seriously as Facebook doesn’t typically treat distinct types of ads differently from one another.
-Last week, a Facebook spokesman said that users choose to hide political ads more than other types of ads which in turn make political ads more expensive on an average than other types of ads.
+Last week, a Facebook spokesman said that users hide political ads more than other types of ads, making political ads more expensive on average than other types of ads.

 Additionally, some candidates have claimed that advertising moderate messages on Facebook can be a challenge.
 Jenifer Sarver, who lost in the Republican primary for a congressional seat in Texas, said that because her campaign included a one-shot of being knee-deep in marshy water while wearing a Make America Great Again hat, pledging to “drain the swamp,” which was quite moderate, she couldn’t attract as much attention on Facebook as her opponents.
 She stated that “civility and collaboration is not a sexy message.
 It was really tough to stand out.”